-Report as support for the OCC's conclusions that climate-related financial risks may threaten bank safety and soundness.
-ICBA is deeply troubled the OCC has not offered any additional evidentiary, statistical, meteorological, or empirical support for its position, or cited even a single instance of bank failure related to an extreme weather event or due to a bank's failure to manage climate-related financial risk.
-Additionally, the agency has not acknowledged that other federal financial regulators have concluded "the average FEMA disaster is not detrimental to bank stability."5
+The echo chamber between the FSOC, the OCC, and now the FDIC is reverberating.
+ICBA questions why the FDIC has not offered its own additional, independent, or separate evidentiary, statistical, meteorological, or empirical support for its position, or cited even a single instance of bank failure related to an extreme weather event or due to a bank's failure to manage climate-related financial risk.
+Additionally troublesome is that the FDIC has not acknowledged that other federal financial regulators have concluded "the average FEMA disaster is not detrimental to bank stability."9

-Without more data to support its conclusions, any final rules or guidance the OCC issues on climaterelated financial risk could arbitrarily and capriciously expand its mission beyond the agency's statutory mandate.
-To mitigate these concerns, we encourage the OCC to gather empirical data, conduct studies, and coordinate with the members of FSOC, as well as other government stakeholders including the SBA, FEMA, and USDA, prior to engaging in rulemaking or issuing additional guidance related to climaterelated financial risk.
+Without more data to support its conclusions, any final rules or guidance the FDIC issues on climaterelated financial risk could be deemed arbitrary and capricious.
+To mitigate these concerns, we encourage the FDIC to gather empirical data, conduct studies, and coordinate with the members of FSOC, as well as other government stakeholders including the SBA, FEMA, and USDA, prior to engaging in further rulemaking or issuing additional guidance related to climate-related financial risk.

 II.
-The OCC Should Explain Its Approach to Climate-related Financial Risk Is Not Intended to Facilitate "Operation Chokepoint"
+The FDIC Should Explain Its Approach to Climate-related Financial Risk Is Not Intended to Facilitate "Operation Chokepoint."

-ICBA is concerned the draft principles, however well-intentioned the framework may be, will politicize the agency, jeopardize the independence of the agency, and discourage banks from doing business with legal but climate disfavored industries such as carbon-intensive industries.
-Because the draft principles broadly apply to every facet of risk management, and do not provide guidance to banks or examiners to differentiate material climate-related risk exposures from all conceivable climate-related risk exposures, there is a troubling possibility the OCC could cite deficiencies in climate-related risk management at every bank in every examination.
-As such, ICBA is concerned the OCC could use the draft principles to implement "Operation Chokepoint" and pressure banks to terminate business relationships with clients engaged in lawful activity by "de-risking" their portfolios and declining basic banking services, such as deposit accounts and loans, to entire categories of industries the OCC believes may present climate-related financial risk.
+ICBA is concerned the FDIC principles, however well-intentioned the framework may be, will politicize the agency, jeopardize the independence of the agency, and discourage banks from doing business with legal but climate disfavored industries such as carbon-intensive industries.
+Because the FDIC principles broadly apply to every facet of risk management, and do not provide guidance to banks or examiners to differentiate material climate-related risk exposures from all conceivable climate-related risk exposures, there is a troubling possibility the FDIC could cite deficiencies in climate-related risk management at every bank in every examination.
+As such, ICBA is concerned the FDIC could use the FDIC principles to implement "Operation Chokepoint" and pressure banks to terminate business relationships with clients engaged in lawful activity by "de-risking" their portfolios and declining basic banking services, such as deposit accounts and loans, to entire categories of industries the FDIC believes may present climaterelated financial risk.

-The OCC broadly defines "transition risks" as "stresses to certain banks or sectors arising from the shifts in policy, consumer and business sentiment, or technologies associated with the changes necessary to limit climate change."6 Although the OCC does not further define transition risks, provide examples of transition risks, or specify which industries or occurrences might pose the most material transition risks, the draft principles require large banks to analyze transition risk considerations within every aspect of risk management, including governance, policies, procedures and limits, strategic planning, risk management, data risk measurement and reporting, and scenario analysis.
-The draft principles also require large banks to analyze transition risks within every facet of risk assessments including credit risk, liquidity risk, other financial risk, operational risk, legal and compliance risk, and other nonfinancial risk.
+The FDIC broadly defines "transition risks" as "stresses to certain banks or sectors arising from the shifts in policy, consumer and business sentiment, or technologies associated with the changes necessary to limit climate change."10 Although the FDIC does not further define transition risks, provide examples of transition risks, or specify which industries or occurrences might pose the most material transition risks, the FDIC principles require large financial institutions to analyze transition risk considerations within every aspect of risk management, including governance, policies, procedures and limits, strategic planning, risk management, data risk measurement and reporting, and scenario analysis.
+The FDIC principles also require large financial institutions to analyze transition risks within every facet of risk assessments including credit risk, liquidity risk, other financial risk, operational risk, legal and compliance risk, and other nonfinancial risk.